alimhtsai/alimhtsai/README.md

 ## Hi visitors 👋 I'm Ming-Hua
-#### I'm a generalist engineer who loves to try new tech stacks by doing various projects!
+### I'm a generalist engineer who loves to try new tech stacks by doing various projects!
-- 🔌 I'm currently learning by implementing distributed event-driven microservices! -> [repo link](https://github.com/alimhtsai/Event_driven_microservices)
 - 💻 ex-SDE intern at AWS ECS team, where I improved an internal feature's observability
 - 🎓 Master of Software Engineering from UC Irvine (Zot!
 Zot!
 Zot!)
 - 🌎 I'm open to software engineer opportunities in the US!